oneforawe/config-repo/README.md

 ### New Steps

-0. Ensure that either there is no `~/.gitconfig` file yet or that it at least does not refer to non-existent files, to enable successful git-clone'ing.
+0. Ensure that either there is no `~/.gitconfig` file yet or that it at least does not refer to non-existent files, to enable successful `git-clone`ing.
 Otherwise, you may see errors such as
 `fatal: remote-curl: fetch attempted without a local repo`
 or